 I just wish they would bring back the half-day trips.
 One can dream…

 Whenever summer arrives, the city of Split decides it is time to start a major construction project that impacts high-trafficked areas.

 In June 2019, Split changed the two-way road to the port and main bus station into a one-way road.
 In addition, they re-routed many local bus routes down this new one-way, even though it was a huge detour from their usual path.
 Now local buses, national buses, taxis and all ferry traffic floods through the same bottleneck.
 The brilliance of this decision has yet to reveal itself.

-This summer, the city has kicked off some more well-timed construction at the port, which has blocked off the pedestrian area along the sea.
+In May 2021, the city kicked off some more well-timed construction at the port, which has blocked off the pedestrian area along the sea.
 Smooth move.

 I get that many locals prefer to rest in winter due to the intense non-stop work of tourism in the summer.
 However, given the dependence on tourism, maybe we shouldn’t start disruptive, stone-cracking projects right when the tourists arrive.